enarx-archive/enarx.github.io/docs/Contributing/PRs.md

 * chore: Other changes that don't modify src or test files
 * build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 * ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)

-`scope` should be the module name (without numbers) or:

-* cli: for the dracut command line interface
-* rt: for the dracut initramfs runtime logic
-* functions: for general purpose dracut functions

 Commit messages are checked with [Commisery](https://github.com/tomtom-international/commisery).